 Another benefit to running a limited company is that the company assets and liabilities are completely separate to your own personal finances.
 If your company runs into any financial difficulties or needs to close, your own personal assets can’t be taken from you to pay any debts.

-Off-payroll working means your company is paid by your end client or agency for the work you do.
+Off-payroll working means your company is paid by your end-client or agency for the work you do.
 There are complex rules set by the government (known as IR35 ) which you’ll need to know about when you decide to start working as a contractor via your limited company.

 IR35 rules are applied to work out if you’re using your limited company to ‘disguise’ your actual role as an employee to reduce the amount of tax you pay.

-HMRC are very strict on this and can impose penalties on you if you’re not compliant so it’s important to seek advice to help you navigate this complicated legal area.
+HMRC are very strict on this and can impose penalties on you if you’re not compliant, so it’s important to seek advice to help you navigate this complicated legal area.

-If your business has grown and your turnover exceeds £85,000 a year, then you’ll need to register for VAT.
+If your business has grown and your turnover exceeds £85,000 a year, you’ll need to register for VAT.
 VAT is a bit of a minefield and knowing how to navigate it properly requires expertise.

-If you’ve been in your business for a while, you might be considering the ways in which you can improve its finances, make it more efficient, or even plan for the future – perhaps you’ve had some big ideas and want to work on them soon.
+If you’ve been in your business for a while, you might be considering the ways in which you can improve its finances, make it more efficient or even plan for the future; perhaps you’ve had some big ideas and want to work on them soon.

 Seeking support from specialists and experts can ensure you’ve laid the groundwork for any improvements.
 Getting an accountant to provide a financial health-check on the state of your business is a really good way of tackling any issues you might be facing.
-Our accountants will give you proactive advice on making sure you are claiming the right expenses and being as tax-efficient as possible.
+Our accountants will give you proactive advice on making sure you’re claiming the right expenses and being as tax-efficient as possible.

-You can apply for a startup loan from a traditional bank, but you’ll need to ensure you’re prepared to provide information on your business plan.
+You can apply for a start-up loan from a traditional bank, but you’ll need to ensure you’re prepared to provide information on your business plan.
 One of the benefits of starting your own limited company is that you’re able to establish its own credit rating which can support borrowing to invest in the business.